AnandChowdhary/slack-export-summary/README.md

 ## 🤖 AI summarization

-The tool includes AI-powered summarization capabilities using OpenAI's API to generate comprehensive summaries of monthly conversations.
+The tool includes AI-powered summarization capabilities using OpenAI's API to generate comprehensive summaries of monthly conversations with intelligent content splitting and tl;dr features.

 ### 🚀 Usage